CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 1. Reset the User Interface in 3ds max as described in [Delete old menus](#delete-old-menus)
 1. Close 3ds max
-1. Delete the tokenfile at *%LOCALAPPDATA%/Autodesk/3dsMax/\<ReleaseNumber> - 64bit/ENU/plugcfg_ln/cesiumIonToken*
+1. Delete the token file at *%LOCALAPPDATA%/Autodesk/3dsMax/\<ReleaseNumber> - 64bit/ENU/plugcfg_ln/cesiumIonToken*
 1. Delete all files named *cesiumion\<number>.fbx* and *progress\<number>.log* in *%LOCALAPPDATA%/Autodesk/3dsMax/\<ReleaseNumber> - 64bit/ENU/temp/*
 1. Unpack the created .zip file to\
 %ALLUSERSPROFILE%\Autodesk\ApplicationPlugins\ (e.g. C:\ProgramData\Autodesk\ApplicationPlugins)\
 or\
 %APPDATA%\Autodesk\ApplicationPlugins\ (e.g. C:\Users\<username>\AppData\Roaming\Autodesk\ApplicationPlugins)\
 **The location of PackageContents.xml has to be *..\ApplicationPlugins\io-cesium-ion-vx.x.x\PackageContents.xml*.
 If this is not the case after unpacking, pack the release again accordingly**
-1. Rename your repository or delete the path to your repository in the ADSK_APPLICATION_PLUGINS enviroment variable.
+1. Rename your repository or delete the path to your repository in the ADSK_APPLICATION_PLUGINS environment variable.
 1. Start 3ds max
-1. Try out the pluging
+1. Try out the plugin
 1. Provoke errors by interrupting the internet connection while uploading etc.
-1. After testing remove the previously copied *PluginPackage* folder and restore your repository name or ADSK_APPLICATION_PLUGINS enviroment variable.
+1. After testing remove the previously copied *PluginPackage* folder and restore your repository name or ADSK_APPLICATION_PLUGINS environment variable.

 #### Release